nykim0112/audio-markov-chain-color-generator/README.md

 - get notes to play separately
 - create pitch to color mapping. thinking we do this with note name (like just the letter part)
 - connect color part to our current front end
-- multiple midi file and melody extractor
+- multiple midi file and main chorus extractor

 ## Code Outline